whisperengine-ai/psa-ai-frameworks/QUICK_START.md

 ## The Pattern: How It Happens

 ### Stage 1: Good Observation
-Person notices pattern: "When stressed, I make bad decisions"
+Person notices pattern: "When stressed, I make bad decisions" OR "Self-reference seems fundamental to logic"

-**This is valid insight!**
+**This might be a valid insight!**

 ### Stage 2: AI Formalization
 Person asks AI: "Can you formalize this mathematically?"

-AI creates: Elaborate equations, thresholds, formulas
+AI creates: Elaborate equations, category theory structures, differential equations

 **This LOOKS rigorous but isn't validated**